 4. Widening the dance audience

-The festival strives to make the work of artists from the world of dance accessible to all audiences, whose participation is in turn encouraged.
-The festival’s policy is to offer attractive prices or free admission to its shows, in keeping with its mandate of democratizing contemporary dance and increasing its reach.
+The FQD strives to make the work of artists from the world of dance accessible to all audiences, whose participation is encouraged.
+The Festival organizes performances in locations throughout the city of Montreal, depending on the specificities of every piece and in partnership with recognized performance venues, unusual spaces, neighbourhood, university, and cegep theatres, and diverse public locations.
+The Festival’s policy is to offer attractive prices or free admission to its shows, in keeping with its mandate of democratizing contemporary dance and increasing its reach.

 Since May 2000, the organisation, co-founded by Rafik Hubert Sabbagh (Montreal), has presented 15 events featuring 458 performances and 52 movie nights, 23 dance-themed visual art exhibits, and 65 conferences/meetings with audiences.
 A total of 1267 artists have participated, 324 choreographic works were presented and more than 86 venues were invested in Montreal, for a total audience of more than 91,174 spectators.